 Yoyo dispatched the first pitch with maximum fuss.
 A nice hand crack widening out into a shoulder-chomping offwidth before finishing with a desperate (read “unprotectable”) squeeze chimney to finish on the ledge of the first belay.
 It seemed and felt ungradeable.

-A terrifying but easy traverse and a perfect hand, finger, fist crack later and we found ourselves linked-up with the eponymous Rock-a-Day Johnny (18/5.10b), the classic ridge climb which had been the first major mission completed in the area.
-We hit the summit near sunset, took a few pics and set to the task of bragging about our successes on Facebook and to our girlfriends.
-“Woop woop first ascent.”
-Egomania notwithstanding, we would soon learn after reading an online guidebook update that the indomitable Jake Bresnehan had already ticked a variant of our the route at the end of 2012.
-The grade 24 crux pitch was known as “The Firecracker”.
+A terrifying but easy traverse and a perfect hand, finger, fist crack later and we found ourselves linked-up with the eponymous Rock-a-Day Johnny, the classic ridge climb which had been the first major mission completed in the area.
+Our route, it turns out, was a variant of another variant already put up by Jake Bresnehan had already ticked a at the end of 2012.
+The crux pitch, per Bresnehan, was known as “The Firecracker”.

 The next day we experienced an epic and some Type II fun on the Sea Level Traverse from Honeymoon Bay to Wineglass Bay.
 The traverse is exactly that – a way to get from one beach to another never straying more than 50m above sea level.
 But in the sea cliff paradise that is the Freycinet Peninsula, this traverse meant climbing for 3km across smooth, clean slabs, mostly unroped up to grade 16/5.8.